realvpntest/vpn-guide/docs/index.md

 ---

 <a id = "whytrustus"></a>
-## Why Trust Us: 100% Real Testing
+## Why You Can Trust Us: 100% Real Tests — By Real People

-Let’s be real — a lot of VPN reviews out there are shaped by affiliate deals or sponsorships.
-And sure, we do use affiliate links too — that’s how we keep this project alive.
+Let’s be real — most VPN reviews out there are shaped by sponsorships or affiliate deals.
+And yeah, we use affiliate links too — that’s how we keep this project going **without charging you a dime**.

 But here’s the difference:
-🧪 We **actually put each VPN through real-world tests** — no recycled content, no paid rankings.
+🧪 We’re **not the biggest or most polished review site** — and we’re not pretending to be.
+We’re actual users, testing VPNs the way *you* would: hands-on, in real conditions, without the marketing fluff.

+Every review here comes from **real experience** — no PR kits, no AI-written filler, no paid placements.

-Here’s what we dive into:
+Here’s what we really test:

-- Speed results from different countries and network setups
+- Speeds across countries, devices, and networks
-- How well they work on Windows, macOS, iOS, Android — even routers
+- Performance on Windows, macOS, Android, iOS — even routers
-- Deep looks into privacy practices, no-log claims, and encryption methods
+- Privacy and no-log claims, encryption strength
-- Streaming access tests (Netflix, YouTube, BBC iPlayer, and more)
+- Streaming access (Netflix, YouTube, BBC iPlayer, etc.)
-- Full user experience: support response time, refund handling, and usability
+- The full user journey — UI, support speed, refund hassle

+> 💡 Yep, we use affiliate links — but **they don’t influence our opinions**.
-> 💡 Our affiliate links never sway our verdicts.
-You choose what suits you — and every signup helps us keep delivering real, unbiased reviews.
+> You choose what works for you.
+And if you use our links to support us, thank you — it helps us keep testing and telling it straight.
 ---

 <a id = "whatvpn"></a>